justinsunyt/Auction-Design/README.md

                 - Does not include highestBidder (the current highest bidder)
         - Methods:
             - startAuction (): begins the auction
-                - starts timer
+                - starts timer at initial time, timeLimit.
                 - makes auction visible to all bidders
+            - updateHighestBidder (Seller newBidder)
+                - updates the variable highestBidder to the new higghest bidder and subtracts amount from highestBidder's wallet
+                - refunds the money of the last highestBidder
             - endAuction (): ends the auction
-                - subtracts highestBidAmount from highestBidder's wallet
                 - gives item to highestBidder
                 - randomly selects someone from pastBidderList and gives 50% of highestBidAmount to the selected Buyder
                 - distributes the other 50% of highestBidAmount to the CS class

     - Seller (String name, int sellerID)
         - Variables:
-            - String sellerName
+            - sellerName (String)
-            - int sellerID
+            - sellerID (int)
+            - currentAuction (Auction)
         - Methods:
-            - createAuction (string auctionName, String fileName, int timeLimit)
+            - createAuction (File prize, int auctionID, File pic, int timeLimit)
+                - creates a new Auction (prize, auctionID, fileName, timeLimit) and stores the Auction in currentAuction
+            - sets instance variable currentAuction to a new Auction object with the above parameters
-            - startAuction (): calls Auction's startAuction method
+            - startAuction (): calls currentAuction's startAuction method
-            - endAuction (): calls Auction's endAuction method
+            - endAuction (): calls currentAuction's endAuction method
     - Buyer (String name, String buyerID)
         - Variables:
-            - String buyerName
+            - buyerName (String)
-            - String buyerID
+            - buyerID (int)
                 - the wallet ID of the buyer
         - Methods:
             - bid (int auctionID, double amount)
+                - parameters
+                    - auctionID (int) is the ID of the auction that the bid is being placed to
+                    - amount (double) is the value of the bid being placed
+                - behavior
                     - bids double amount to the auction with the corresponding auction ID